 Consider a photorealistic artist working on a large format pencil drawing; for this artist, her heightened and unwavering attention to her work over long periods is critical to her successful output.
 Csikszentmihalyi says that the autotelic person is capable of holding this unwavering attention to the task at hand without distraction.

 There is no room for self-analysis or self-consciousness.
-Focusing our attention on what others may be thinking or feeling about our work is a self-conscious action and will destroy our chances of making something great.
-Therefore we must practice controlling our attention.
-With deliberate practice, this is entirely possible to achieve.
+Focusing our attention on what others may think or feel about our work is a self-conscious action and can destroy our chances of making something great.
+Therefore, we must practice controlling our attention.
+With deliberate practice3, this is entirely possible to achieve.

 4. Work Is Inherently Enjoyable

-Enjoyment of our daily work is such a critical contributor towards happiness its hardly worth doing if we don't enjoy it.
+Enjoyment of our daily work is a critical contributor towards happiness.
+As such, it's hardly worth doing it if we don't enjoy it.
 But millions of us do work we hate.
-If we don’t enjoy our work we won’t stay the pace.
+If we don’t enjoy our work, we won’t stay the pace.
 We won’t be able to endure challenges and realise the success we crave.
-Extrinsic motivation like cash-in-hand might keep us engaged for a while, but it won’t last.
+Extrinsic motivation, like cash-in-hand, might keep us engaged for a while, but it won’t last.

-Besides, if we don’t enjoy our daily work, what's the point?
+Besides, what's the point if we don’t enjoy our daily work?
 Is it not a life wasted?
 Work must also incorporate an aspect of play to satisfy the creative personality.
-As Dr Stuart Brown, founder of The National Institute for Play states in his book, Play; How It Shapes the Brain, Opens the Imagination, and Invigorates the Soul;
+As Dr. Stuart Brown, founder of The National Institute for Play, states in his book Play; How It Shapes the Brain, Opens the Imagination, and Invigorates the Soul 4;

 Play seems to be so important for our development and survival that the impulse to play has become a biological drive.